stevoslates/Spielberg/README.md

 # Speilberg #
-## Speilberg is a Chatbot built using Retreival Augmented Generation (RAG).
-It uses my data from LetterBoxd (Movie Review Website and Social Media App) to essentially create my movie brain in a chatbot. ##
+## Spielberg: A Chatbot Powered by Retrieval-Augmented Generation (RAG), Using My Letterboxd Data to Create My Ultimate Movie Brain ##

 During creation, I wanted to experiement with different RAG pipelines, as this is the first time I had used strucutred data for RAG.
 Speilberg allows you to choose between a normal pipeline and a self query pipeline.